At a glance

-FarmTogether targets investment opportunities with the potential to produce annualized price appreciation (capital returns) between 7% and 13% and cash yields between 3% and 9%, all net of fees.
-Investors typically receive cash distributions on a quarterly, semi-annual, or annual basis via direct deposit.
+FarmTogether targets investment opportunities with the potential to produce annualized price appreciation (capital returns or IRR) between 7% and 13% and cash yields between 3% and 9%, all net of fees.
+Investors typically receive cash distributions on a quarterly, semiannual, or annual basis via direct deposit.

-Fees vary by opportunity, but FarmTogether strives to keep them below the sector average.
+FarmTogether fees vary by opportunity, but the platform strives to keep them below the sector average.
 FarmTogether outlines each investment opportunity’s fees and potential risks on the offer page in plain English.

 Reporting and Tax Forms